MicrosoftDocs/OfficeDocs-SharePoint/migration/mo-bulk-upload-format.md

 - SPMigration
 - M365-collaboration
 search.appverid: MET150
-description: "How to format a CSV file for bulk upload in Migration Manager"
+description: "How to format a CSV or JSON file for bulk upload in Migration Manager"
 ---

-# How to format a CSV file for bulk upload in Migration Manager
+# How to format a CSV or JSON file for bulk upload in Migration Manager

 ## Using a comma separated value (CSV) file for data content migration